-We have a dedicated Attendance Officer Kevin Merrideth and an attendance administrator Fiona Brown.
+We have a dedicated Attendance Officer Kevin Merrideth and an attendance administrator Alex Epton.
 More information about the steps we take to improve and support attendance can be found in the Key Documents-Attendance Section of this website.
 Steps we take include:

 Our school grounds are vast and there are areas with steps and slopes however all of the main areas of the school are accessible by wheelchair.